 Lost Pets

-Fill out a Lost Report.
-Animal Services checks all incoming strays against the lost reports.
+Fill out a Lost Report with 24PetConnect.
+Animal Services checks all incoming strays against lost reports.

-DuPage County Animal Services post photos and descriptions of all stray animals that are currently being housed in the facility.
+DuPage County Animal Services post photos and descriptions of all stray animals currently housed in the facility.
 Please follow the link below to see the stray animals currently in our care.
 We will only release information about the status of the animal to the owners.

 Found Pets

 With the assistance of well-informed and observant community members, Animal Services works hard to reunite lost animals with their families.
-Please see information about how to report a found animal and what to do if you find a stray animal.
+How to report a found animal and what to do if you find a stray animal.

 Animal Service's Reclaim Protocol for Stray & Relinquished Animals